CleverRaven/Cataclysm-DDA/doc/SOUNDPACKS.md

 ## JSON Format Sound Effects List

-A full list of sound effect id's and variants is given in the following.
+A full list of sound effect IDs and variants is given in the following.
 Each line in the list has the following format:

 `id variant1|variant2`

-Where id describes the id of the sound effect, and a list of variants separated by | follows.
+Where `id` describes the ID of the sound effect, and a list of variants separated by | follows.
 When the variants are omitted, the variant "default" is assumed.
 Where the variants do not represent literal strings, but variables, they will be enclosed in `<` `>`.
 For instance, `<furniture>` is a placeholder for any valid furniture ID (as in the furniture definition JSON).

 ### Open/close doors